Finding Faculty That Interest You!

 Department websites can be a really good resource for finding people that do work you’re interested in.

-• To get there, you can either google “Northwestern” and the department name or click here to explore different areas and the research involved in each.
+• To get there, you can either google “Northwestern” and the department name or check out NU’s list of majors and minors to explore different areas and the research involved in each.

 • Focus on the “People” or “Faculty” section to identify individuals whose research seems exciting to you.